odkr/para/README.rst

 It's fast, too.

-Para consists of a single source file, is written in C99_, only depends on the C standard library, and compiles with :option:`-Wall -Wextra -Werror`.
+Para consists of a single source file, is written in C99_, only depends on the C standard library, and compiles with `-Wall -Wextra -Werror`.
 It should work on almost every Unix-like system and is easy to integrate into C-based projects.